brijamfitz/bamazon-mysql/README.md

 How to Get Started:
 * Clone repository
 * From terminal command line, run `npm install` to install all depedencies
-* Connect to a mySQL database
+* Connect to a MySQL database
-* Execute the `schema.sql` file in mySQL Workbench
+* Execute the `schema.sql` file in MySQL Workbench
 * From terminal, run the following commands to experience Bamazon
     * Customer: `node bamazonCustomer.js`
     * Manager: `node bamazonManager.js`